pyeventsourcing/eventsourcing/docs/topics/domain.rst

     pending_events[0].name == "foo"

+Anything that works on a dataclass should work here too.
-Optional arguments can be defined by providing default values on the dataclass attribute definitions.
+For example, optional arguments can be defined by providing default values on the attribute definitions.

 .. code:: python

-    from dataclasses import dataclass

     @dataclass
     class MyAggregate(Aggregate):